osmandapp/web/main/docs/user/map/tracks-on-map.md

 OsmAnd allows you [to view tracks on a map](../personal/tracks.md#show-tracks-on-map).
 Each point on the track corresponds to a specific location and contains information about time, speed and altitude.
 This allows you to visually assess the route, learn about the places you have visited and estimate the difficulty of the route by changes in altitude.

 You can choose which tracks to show on the map and which to hide.
-You can do this in the [My Places](#tracks-in-my-places-menu) menu, the [Configure map](#tracks-in-configure-map-menu) menu, when saving a track in the [Plan a route](../plan-route/create-route.md#save-as-new-track) tool, or with [Route Details](../navigation/setup/route-details.md#save-as-a-new-track).
+You can do this in the [My Places](#tracks-in-my-places-menu) menu, the [Configure map](#tracks-in-configure-map-menu) menu, and in the [Track Context menu](../map/track-context-menu.md#quick-actions) when saving a track in the [Plan a route](../plan-route/create-route.md#save-as-new-track) tool, or with [Route Details](../navigation/setup/route-details.md#save-as-a-new-track).

 ![Tracks on the map Android](@site/static/img/map/tracks_layer_android.png) ![Tracks on the map iOS](@site/static/img/map/tracks_layer_ios.png)